-One should really stop a moment to think how one could improve one’s living space.
-I have come upon some good tips how you can do that.
+One should really stop a moment to think about how one could improve one’s living space.
+I have come upon some good tips on how you can do that.

-We live in a difficult time.
-I say this as every day.
-We are warned about radiation, toxins, pesticides, pollution and many more of those harmful things.
-All this affects our health and one starts feeling helpless.
+We live in a tough time.
+I say this every day.
+They warn us about radiation, toxins, pesticides, pollution, and many more of those harmful things.
+All this affects our health, and one starts feeling helpless.
 One does not know what to do anymore.
 Is that really true?
-Can we, on a personal level, not bring in additional sand corns, as many sand corns make a beach.
+Can we, on a personal level, not bring in additional sand corns, as a good deal of sand corns make a beach?